vjrodriguez/Talkspace-takehome/README.md

 ## How to submit

-**Please fork** and open a PR with your changes and in-code comments
+**Please fork and open a PR to YOUR FORK** with your changes and in-code comments

 Send us a link - Ideally the repo should have version control and have commits that outline your progress.
 If you are using a private repo please allow access to the emails our recruiter provides you.